-During simultaneous administration of heparin, oral anticoagulants and other drugs that may affect the blood coagulation system, including thrombocyte function, appropriate coagulation tests should be performed more frequently and monitored regularly (see section 4.4 Special Warnings and Precautions for Use).
+During simultaneous administration of heparin, oral anticoagulants and other drugs that may affect the blood coagulation system, including thrombocyte function, appropriate coagulation tests should be performed more frequently and monitored regularly (see section 4.4).

 Methotrexate

 Piperacillin may reduce the excretion of methotrexate; therefore, serum levels of methotrexate should be monitored in patients to avoid drug toxicity.